-Where the welding is not to be followed by heat treatment (solution annealing), only those pipe grades may be used which are corrosion-resistant in the welded condition, e.g. steels stabilized with Ti or Nb or steels with carbon contents of $C \le 0.03$ %.
+Where the welding is not to be followed by heat treatment (solution annealing), only those pipe grades may be used which are corrosion-resistant in the welded condition, e.g. steels stabilized with Ti or Nb or steels with carbon contents of C \leq 0.03 %.